12 Things To Do With The Kids In The Highlands For Under $50

 Who doesn’t love heading to the movies in the holidays?
 Empire Cinemas in Bowral are well-priced compared to the bigass multiplex cinemas in the burbs.
 If you take your own snacks, you can keep a visit to the cinema to under $50 (depending on how many of you are going of course!).
 Adults are $15, kids are $13, and Empire Cinemas offer up a family rate for two adults and two kids of $48.
 Also, keep an eye out for special deals.
 When a movie is near the end of it’s run, the guys at Empire discount tickets to $10!
+And sometimes for certain kid's movies, they'll drop the prices of Adult tickets to the price of a Concession ticket.
 Check their website for up to date dealio’s.

-Our local pools are the perfect way to burn off school holiday energy and are reasonably priced.
-Check out all our local pool opening times and ticket prices here.
+A local pool is the perfect way to burn off school holiday energy and Moss Vale Aquatic Centre is open all year round.
 Take your own lunch or snacks to keep the price down but maybe treat the kids to an ice cream or hot chips (what IS it about pool hot chips that have been the best since the dawn of time??).

 Did you know Sutton Forest has its very own weekly puppet show?
 The talented ImaginArta team has been performing every Sunday at 11:00am since 2015!
 Visiting puppeteers from overseas and all across Australia regularly visit and perform, with shows changing regularly.
 It’s a fun morning out for kids (and the parents have a good laugh too!).
 Buy tickets online – kids are $11.00 and adults are $15.00.